 Welcome!
 I’m delighted you’ve decided to learn a bit about me and my approach to therapy.
 Feeling like you’ve found the right person is important.

 Perhaps you are dealing with relationship ruptures.
 Perhaps you hold core beliefs that do not serve you but are difficult to shake.
-Maybe you have been “othered” or marginalized.
-Perhaps you are experiencing pain, hurt, anxiety, frustration, irritation, grief, guilt, shame, unworthiness, paralysis, depression, loneliness (especially these days), hopelessness, overwhelm, longing, confusion, fear, sadness, or regret.
-Our feelings do not define us but they can be limiting if they are maladaptive.
+Maybe you have been othered or marginalized.
+Perhaps you are experiencing pain, anxiety, anger, frustration, grief, sadness, guilt, shame, shutdown, depression, loneliness, longing, confusion, fear, or regret.
 Can we notice our feelings without judgement?
 Yes.
 Can we come to appreciate the wisdom of our survival strategies – that once served us but no longer do?
 Yes.
-Can we become clearer about what we need?
+Can we set clear and self-nurturing boundaries?
 Yes.
 Can we learn ways to resource ourselves?
 Yes.
 If there is a history of trauma, can we explore this together gently, with self-compassion, without re-traumatization, and create together a place of growth and healing?
 Yes.

 I will not try to fix you or solve your problems.
-I will want to know what it’s like being you.
+I want to know what it’s like being you.
 Please come as you are, with all the complexity, uniqueness, and quirkiness that is you.
-Whoever you are, whoever you love, whatever body you inhabit, whatever your background, whatever your life situation, whatever your age, bring it all.
-It is my honour to walk with you as you learn, grow, heal, experiment, risk, and deepen your relationship with yourself and others.
-I look very much forward to working together.
+Whoever you are, whoever you love, whatever body you inhabit, whatever your background, whatever your life situation, bring it all.
+It is my honour to walk with you as you learn, experiment, risk, and heal.
+I very much look forward to working together.